givasile/effector/docs/design.md

 ## R13 — Importance

 `importance(feature, mask=None) -> float >= 0` is the method-agnostic scalar
-measuring how much the **mean effect** of a feature varies over the data — the μ-twin of `heter_score` (which measures per-instance spread).
-It is centering-invariant (no `centering` kwarg — the signature enforces it), model-free (re-summarized from the cached local effects; the masked variant re-summarizes the subset through the same memo), and data-weighted (evaluated at the observed feature values, so dense regions count more — not a uniform grid).
-The default is the (frequency-weighted) standard deviation of the centered mean effect; ShapDP overrides it with the canonical `mean(|phi_s|)` over the (masked) instances. `importances(mask=None) -> (D,)` is the per-feature vector, warning once (R9) for feature types a method cannot explain. effector never sees `y`, so loss/permutation importance is out of scope by construction — importance here is a property of the fitted effect, not of a held-out error.
+measuring how much the **mean effect** of a feature varies — the μ-twin of `heter_score` (which measures per-instance spread), evaluated the same way it is: continuous features over the uniform grid `heter_score` averages, discrete features frequency-weighted over levels.
+It is centering-invariant (no `centering` kwarg — the signature enforces it, and the std of the mean effect is invariant to the additive centering constant) and model-free (re-summarized from the cached local effects; the masked variant re-summarizes the subset through the same memo).
+The default is the standard deviation of the mean effect; ShapDP overrides it with the canonical `mean(|phi_s|)` over the (masked) instances, and d-PDP with the mean `|derivative|` (its mean effect is already a derivative, so the *dispersion* would be ~0 for a linear model). `importances(mask=None) -> (D,)` is the per-feature vector, warning once (R9) for feature types a method cannot explain. effector never sees `y`, so loss/permutation importance is out of scope by construction — importance here is a property of the fitted effect, not of a held-out error.